Afwanms/DataScientistPorto/CarPricesPrediction/desc.md

 # Car Prices Prediction

 ## Overview
-This projects is aims to predict car prices in belarus using car features.The goal is to build a machine learning model that can estimate car prices accurately.
+This project aims to predict car prices in Belarus using various car features.
+The goal is to build a machine learning model that can estimate car prices accurately.

 ## Dataset